 Lifting too high

-What it looks like: Your hips reach full extension — the same end position as a standard glute bridge.
+What it looks like: Your hips reach full extension.
+The same end position as a standard glute bridge.

 Why it's a problem: Once you pass the halfway point, the hamstrings and lower back start taking over.
 The entire purpose of the partial variation is the shortened range.